Gear

 Travel in the Coronado National Memorial is closed to equestrians.
 Please respect this closure and use the parts of the trail open to horse and pack animal traffic.

-Are there wheelchair-accessible sections?
+Are there wheelchair-accessible legs?

 Very few areas on the AZT offer accessible hiking opportunities.
 The Arizona National Scenic Trail is a remote and primitive wilderness route.
 Its tread is a narrow, singletrack trail maintained to 24” wide.